This blog may contain affiliate links. Read our disclosure policy for more info.

 - Fairmont Chateau Lake Louise – Similar to the Fairmont Banff Springs, Fairmont Lake Louise is everything luxury!
 In fact, many say it offers even better views!

 - Lake Louise Inn – This hotel is reasonably priced and offers spacious rooms and apartments.
-There is a pool, gym, and hot tub onsite.
+There is a pool, gym, hot tub, and three different restaurants onsite.

 Hotels in Canmore